Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Appendix

-\paragraph{Training dynamics.} To evaluate how AS and WS constraints impacted training, we evaluated the cross-entropy loss and spatial-loss trajectory over the training epochs for $\lambda=0.1$.
+To evaluate how AS and WS regularization impacted training, we evaluated the cross-entropy loss and spatial-loss trajectory over the training epochs for $\lambda=0.1$.
 Figure \ref{fig:MNISTtrain} shows the results for MNIST, and Figure \ref{fig:CIFARtrain} shows similar findings for CIFAR-10.
 For both MNIST and CIFAR-10, the trajectory of cross-entropy reduction (and accuracy) were highly similar, for all three types of models.
 This suggests that the different models learn the differentiation between classes at similar rates.
 With respect to the spatial loss terms, AS spatial-loss showed a strong early drop which rapidly asymptoted.
 For WS the dynamics were different: for MNIST, WS-loss showed an initial increase, followed by a decrease.
 For CIFAR-10 accuracy remained at a relatively high level (60\% of initial level) and began dropping when training accuracy was already high.
-These data suggest that the inclusion of AS and WS constraints did not strongly impact the dynamics of classification accuracy or those of cross entropy loss during training.
-They also suggest that WS constraints can produce an initial trade-off between the spatial and cross-entropy objectives, perhaps because the spatial constraints harms the feature learning required for classification.
-Once the features are learned, the WS spatial constraint is more easily satisfied.
+These data suggest that the inclusion of AS and WS regularization did not strongly impact the dynamics of classification accuracy or those of cross entropy loss during training.
+They also suggest that WS loss functions can produce an initial trade-off between the spatial and cross-entropy objectives, perhaps because the topographic regularization harms the feature learning required for classification.
+Once the features are learned, the WS objective is more easily satisfied.